ON-CAMPUS PROJECT-BASED EXPERIENTIAL LEARNING

 Toggle Item7.
 Were you able to work for a company in your home country?

 a.
 If so, what opportunities were made available because of it?

 b.
 If not, what opportunities were made available to find for working for a foreign company?

 Toggle Item8.
 Did gaining three college credits help you towards graduation?
 If so, what did it help you with?

 Toggle Item9.
 What impact did all these things, without leaving campus and continuing to take classes, have on you?

 Toggle Item10.
-Why are on-campus internships important?
-What is it about on-campus internships that makes it your passport to your future?
+Why is on-campus project based experiential learning important?
+What is it about on-campus internships that make it your passport to your future?